 - Address: 94 Fort Union Blvd

-Bohemian’s location on Fort Union boulevard makes it a convenient spot for an apres ski beer.
+The Bohemian and Hopper locations on Fort Union boulevard makes them convenient spots for an apres ski beer.
 If you are in SLC to ski, check out this guide to the ski resorts and these tips for scoring discount lift tickets.

 Uinta is also located outside of the downtown cluster out in West Valley.
-They bring in some local after-work crowd from the neighborhood and also beer tourists looking for a brewery tour.
-However, at the time of this writing, the tours were closed for brewery renovations so check their website for the latest.
+They bring in some local after-work crowd from the neighborhood and also beer tourists.

 Drinking at Uinta is a steal at $4/pint and I had their trademark Cutthroat lager.
 But they have 16 regularly available beers and several seasonable beers on tap.
 In addition to the Cutthroat, their Grapfruit Hop Nosh is also popular.
 However, I believe strongly that fruity beers are for sissies- go for bitter beer or go home.
 Uinta also has a full kitchen primarily focused on serving burgers and salads.